LoicViennois/Express-Boilerplate/README.md

 # Express Boilerplate

-This is and Express boilerplate including:
+This is a TypeScript/Express boilerplate built on:
+- TypeScript 4
+- NodeJS 12
+- Express 4

+This boilerplate includes:
-- TypeScript runtime with nodemon in development
+- TypeScript runtime with nodemon configuration in development
 - Build for production with tsc
 - Tests with Jest
 - Config for tslint